yang-central/yang-comparator/README.md

 #java -jar yang-comparator-1.0-SNAPSHOT.jar -left --y yang/8.20.10 -right --y yang/8.21.0 -o out/compatibility_rule.xml -compatible-check --rule rules.xml
 ```

-### plugin of YANG compiler
+### Plugin of YANG compiler
-1. copy src/resources/plugins.json to the directory where YANG compiler lives in. modify the plugins.json to
+1. copy src/resources/plugins.json to YANG compiler application directory. modify the plugins.json to
    indicate the class-path of YANG comparator (the class-path MUST point to the directory where yang-comparator-1.0-SNAPSHOT.jar lives in).

 2. set the build option (in build.json).
 The description of plugin parameters can be found in plugins.json.  e.g.